 |---|---|

-During the 2021-2022 academic year, Middlebury College handed out 62 bachelor's degrees in natural resources & conservation.
-This is an increase of 35% over the previous year when 46 degrees were handed out.
+During the most recent reporting year, Middlebury College handed out 76 bachelor’s degrees in natural resources & conservation.

 | In State | Out of State | |